mitchelldmiller/quick-mail-wp-plugin/README.md

    `wp_mail` rejected an address.
 Seen when Quick Mail verification is off.

-* Warning: Not sending file.
-Attachment message ignored.

-    WP-CLI quick-mail did not include attachment message, because you are not sending a file.

 __Translators and Programmers__

 * A .pot file is included for translators.